sandbox-bio/sandbox.bio/src/content/datepro-07-text-processing/steps/Step01.md

 Precision is the proportion of the number of correct matches found by our tool over the total number of matches found (correct or incorrect).
 Case sensitive searches avoid incorrect matches, so they favor precision.
 Normally, there is a trade-off between precision and recall.
-Using a tech- nique that improves precision, most of the times, will decrease recall, and vice-versa.
+Using a technique that improves precision, most of the times, will decrease recall, and vice-versa.
 To know how good the trade-off is, we can use the [F-measure](https://en.wikipedia.org/wiki/F1_score), which is the harmonic average of the [precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall).